Adstronomic/AdstronomicAndroid/Read Me/English.md

 }
 ```

-And when launching our AVD, our Banner Ad should appear at the bottom of the screen :
+And by launching our AVD, and clicking on our button, our Banner Ad should appear at the bottom of the screen :

 <img src="https://raw.githubusercontent.com/Adstronomic/AdstronomicAndroid/master/Read%20Me/9.png" alt="Adstronomic-Android-9" style="zoom:25%;" />